franzmondlichtmann/nixpkgs/doc/languages-frameworks/haskell.section.md

 documentation).
 This dramatically reduces the closure size of the resulting derivation.
 Note that the executables are only statically linked against their Haskell dependencies, but will still link dynamically against libc, GMP and other system library dependencies.
+If dependencies use their Cabal-generated `Paths_*` module, this may not work as well if GHC's dead code elimination is unable to remove the references to the dependency's store path that module contains.

 `enableSeparateBinOutput drv`
 : Install executables produced by `drv` to a separate `bin` output.
-This has a similar result as `justStaticExecutables`, but preserves the libraries and documentation in the `out` output alongside the `bin` output with a much smaller closure size.
+This has a similar effect as `justStaticExecutables`, but preserves the libraries and documentation in the `out` output alongside the `bin` output with a much smaller closure size.